JEFworks-Lab/genomic-data-visualization-2022/_course/0-welcome-and-introductions.md

 Your final grade will be weighted as:
 - Homework: 40%
 - Quizzes: 10%
-- Prepardness/attendance: 30%
+- Preparedness/attendance: 30%
 - Final presentation: 20%
 - 2 extra credit assignment opportunities to boost your grade up to 2%

 ### 0.3.1.
 Homework Assignments

 If you submit each assignment, it is your own work, and it meets a basic level of completeness and effort you will receive up to 100% for that assignment.
 If you submit an assignment but it doesn’t meet basic completeness and effort you will receive 50%.
 If you do not submit an assignment at all you will receive 0%.
-A 10% deduction will be made for every day an assignment is submitted late up to 3 days, after which the assignment will be no longer accepted and you will receive a 0%.
+A 30% deduction will be made for every day an assignment is submitted late up to 3 days, after which the assignment will be no longer accepted and you will receive a 0%.

-We will be turning in allassignments electronically through Github pull requests.
+We will be turning in all assignments electronically through Github.
 Assignments must be submitted by midnight (electronic timestamp) on the due date for full credit.

 #### 0.3.1.0.
 Data Visualization Homework Assignments